apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

   can have unbounded content
 * Static and bounded structure take upto ~15 JCR Nodes (assuming 5 types of renditions)

-So 1 asset ~ 15 JCR Nodes and ~ 15 Mongo documents.
-Thus by default 10M assets would lead to 150M+ Mongo Documents.
+So 1 asset ~ 15 JCR Nodes and ~ 15 MongoDB documents.
+Thus by default 10M assets would lead to 150M+ MongoDB Documents.
 Such a structure can make use of Node Bundling to reduce this storage ratio.

 Lets define a bundling pattern like below